littermap/littermap/README.md

 Install them with `pnpm` and just `import` them in the scripts.
 The build system is going to automatically roll everything into a self-contained bundle and insert it into the end product.

+### Local testing

+Use [ngrok](https://ngrok.com/) as a proxy to the local server started with `pnpm serve` for HTTPS support:

+- `ngrok http 3474`

+For example, certain browsers may silently [refuse to perform geolocation](https://www.ghacks.net/2017/03/14/firefox-55-geolocation-requires-secure-origin/) in an insecure context.

 ## Known issues

 - Firefox currently has a [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1400856) which prevents source maps from working for scripts inlined inside the HTML document